aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Sound.md

 ### `soundname`: string

 The file path of the sound effect file without extensions to play relative from the `audio/sounds` resources directory.
 This must be a valid sound file path or an exception will be thrown.
-TODO: document these?

 ### `audiosourceid`: int